NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-ServiceRequest.page.md

 <a name="code"></a>
 #### code
-Code SHOULD contain the CI or CITT Test Directory code, currently availble at https://www.england.nhs.uk/publication/national-genomic-test-directories/.
+Code SHOULD contain the CI or CITT Test Directory code, currently available at https://www.england.nhs.uk/publication/national-genomic-test-directories/.
 There is currently no CodeSystem or queryable API for retrieving codes but work to address this is underway within the NHS England Genomics Unit.
 ```json
 "code": {
         "coding":  [